lakubuDavid/Noon/NOTE.md

 I've decided that I will use openssl as it's opensource and I can find a lot of documentation and basic examples on ~~ChatGPT~~ the internet

 This should be my next objective together with binary/image file serving.

+## [Monday 17,April 2023]

+### Connections, SocketConnections and SSLConnections

+So I have decided to implement the connection class to encapsulate the sockets and SSL sockets to make it easier.<br>
+Having an abstraction layer allows me to handle HTTP and HTTPS connections the same way without having a bigger code base, for now they will be used only for data fetching but those classes are designed to be used also on the server itself so that instead of having a HttpServer and HttpsServer class we can just have a Server class with either a SSL Connection or a basic Socket Connection one